on April 2nd, 2015

 The best way to do this is to first decide what is causing your wet basement.
 There are several different underlying causes to the problem of a wet basement:

 - Surface Water: This kind of water forms puddles in your yard due to low spots and poor grading or landscaping around the home.
 If this water gets too close to your home’s foundation, it can leak through cracks into the basement of the home -signs include water pooling in the yard and water seepage.

-- Seasonal Water: If you notice that your basement becomes wet after heavy rains or after snow melts in the spring season, it may be a sign that water is leaking through foundation cracks due to lack of waterproofing around your home’s foundation – indicated by heavy water leakage during rainy seasons or springtime.
+- Seasonal Water: If you notice that your basement becomes wet after heavy rains or after the snow melts in the spring season, it may be a sign that water is leaking through foundation cracks due to lack of waterproofing around your home’s foundation – indicated by heavy water leakage during rainy seasons or springtime.

 - Ground Water: This category includes water that seeps into your foundation below the surface level, such as high water tables or underground springs. frequent rains can also cause groundwater to seep into the basement and cause issues – water seepage and signs of a damp basement may indicate a groundwater problem.